loveyogi2000/terraform-github-configuration/README.md

 Before using the Terraform configuration files in this repository, ensure that you have the following prerequisites installed on your machine:

 - [Terraform](https://www.terraform.io/downloads.html): Install Terraform according to the instructions provided in the official documentation.
+- please enter your github token in terraform.tfvars file

 ## Getting Started